TheMarlboroMan/2dengine/README.md

 ### collision

-    aabb collision suite (faster, simpler, requires separation of axis and SPATIABLES) aabb_checker (produces booleans and vectors of pointers to spatiables) aabb_solver (feeds from the result of aabb_checker) aabb_phase (reusable collision solution)
-        aabb_static_checker (allows checking of static positions against boxes or spatiables, does not need axis separation). definitions
+    aabb collision suite (faster, simpler, requires SPATIABLES) aabb_static_checker (allows checking of static positions against boxes or spatiables, does not need axis separation, does NOT preserve type when returning collisions).
+        aabb_checker (checks a spatiable against vectors of N, returning those which collide and preserving their type)
+        aabb_solver (feeds from the result of aabb_checker) aabb_phase (reusable collision solution, separates Y and X axis) definitions
     ray vs aabb collision suite:
-        ray_aabb_checker (produces booleans and vectors of pointers to spatiables) ray_aabb_finder (produces vectors of collisions).
+        ray_aabb_checker (can preserve the type of lists being checked!) ray_aabb_finder (produces vectors of collisions).
         ray_aabb_solver (solves the collisions againts a single object) ray_aabb_phase (reusable one-shot collision solution)